strimzi/strimzi-kafka-operator/INCLUSION.md

 For some features the decision may be influenced by how well the feature integrates with Kubernetes.
 An example could be a console for monitoring Kafka.
-If this were kubernetes aware then it would be more suitable for Strimzi than if it was not.
+If this were Kubernetes aware then it would be more suitable for Strimzi than if it was not.

 These are guidelines and the community is free to chose to implement a feature if it feels that it is right for the project.
 Equally, these guidelines can, and will, evolve as the project does.